Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 Past EIP participants have earned many nationally competitive awards, including the Harry S. Truman Scholarship, Boren Scholarship, Fulbright Grant, and Barry M. Goldwater Scholarship.

-EIP is co-sponsored by the Office of Merit Awards and the University Honors Program, and is administered by Joan Echols, associate director of Merit Awards.
+EIP is co-sponsored by the Office of Merit Awards and the University Honors Program, and is administered by Elizabeth Romig, associate director of Merit Awards.